sk97045/booknotes/system-design/system-design-interview/chapter05 - Design a Rate Limiter/README.md

     1. Spam requests will consume server bandwidth
     2. Rate limiting and server are tightly coupled

+ii.
 As a middleware between client and server:
 ![middleware-rate-limiter](images/middleware-rate-limiter.png)
   * Pros
     1. Shields app server from large bursts of N/W traffic